Wubuntu88/UdacityRobotics-map-my-world/README.md

 catkin_make
 ```

 You must start two programs to run the system.
+This is done in two differenct terminals.
 1) The Gazebo World
 ```
 source devel/setup.bash